joemguta23-cloud/vango/MASTER_TASK_LIST.md

 ## 1. Payments & fees

-- `[IN PROGRESS]` **$12 service fee real payment processing** - Stripe Checkout, card + Apple Pay + Google Pay.
-PayPal support depends on Stripe account region/config (check Stripe Dashboard > Settings > Payment methods).
-Fee is deducted from the driver's payout, not charged as a separate driver cost.
+- `[LIVE]` **$12 service fee real payment processing** - Buyers are redirected to a real Stripe Checkout page when they post a job, charged exactly $12 AUD, described as "VanGo service fee".
+Card and Apple Pay are enabled in the Stripe account; Google Pay was enabled today.
+PayPal is NOT available in this Stripe account/region -- would need a separate PayPal Business integration if wanted later.
+The driver's fee stays cash-on-delivery, unaffected by this charge.
+Webhook endpoint `vango-production` (`https://getvango.com.au/api/stripe/webhook`) is live and confirmed receiving `payment_intent.succeeded` / `payment_intent.payment_failed` events, which mark the job as paid and notify the buyer.
+Tested end-to-end on production on 2026-07-01: job post -> Checkout session created -> correct $12 fee shown.
 - `[BUILT-OFF]` **Cancellation policy** - Free to cancel before a driver accepts. $2 fee if cancelled after a driver has accepted and is en route; fee is charged automatically the next time the buyer completes a paid job (not charged immediately).
 Code and DB fields exist but the cancel button / fee logic is behind a feature flag and not yet shown to users.
 Turn on when ready in `lib/featureFlags.ts`.
 - `[BUILT-OFF]` **Discount / promo codes** - Admin-issued codes for 10%, 20%, or 30% off, or a full service-fee waiver (for the launch promotion).
 Code + DB table exist, not exposed in the checkout UI yet.
 Turn on in `lib/featureFlags.ts` when ready to launch the promo.
 - `[TODO]` **GST registration** - ABN is not currently GST-registered, so no GST is being charged/remitted.
 Once turnover approaches the ATO's $75,000/year GST threshold (or earlier by choice), register for GST and add a GST line item to the service fee invoicing.
 Revisit with an accountant before flipping this on.